kholostovamk/Final-Project-Starter/README.md

-# Final Project for CS 5004 - (APPLICATION NAME/Update)
+# Final Project for CS 5004 - Pet Inventory

 (remove this and add your sections/elements)
 This readme should contain the following information: